encarbassot/discord-bot-server-controll/README.md

 - **CLIENT_ID** in the page **general information** in the developers portal, copy **APPLICATION ID**
 - **CLIENT_ID** go to the **bot** page in the developers portal and click regenerate token
 - **ADMIN_ID** its the ID of your user.

 ![](./images/userid.png)

 (*) to activate **developer options** go to **settings** >> **advanced** >> **developer mode**

 ### 3. run the project

-first of all you must declare to discord the commands you are using, for this you must execute `npm run deplou-commands` this will execute the file **deploy-commands.js** this reads the array `commands`from **index.js** that contains all commands
+first of all you must declare to discord the commands you are using, for this you must execute `npm run deploy-commands` this will execute the file **deploy-commands.js** this reads the array `commands`from **index.js** that contains all commands

 once deployed the project you can run it using `npm run dev` or `npm run start`. if you want to use it in your server considere using [pm2](https://www.npmjs.com/package/pm2)